henrykash/sendTransaction-/README.md

 # sendTransaction-
-This code explains how to submit a transaction on ethereum blockchain but tested on rinkeby network
+This code explains how to submit a transaction on ethereum blockchain but tested on GOERLI NETWORK 👾